glaubermagal/doc-api/source/includes/api/_application.md

 This endpoint will allow you to get the list of the applications available in the API.
 By default, this endpoint will give you a paginated list of 10 applications.

+Depending on your [user role](/doc-api/concepts.html#user-roles), the behavior of this endpoint will vary:

+- If you have the `ADMIN` or `MANAGER` roles, you will see all applications for all users.
+- If you have the `USER` role, you will only see applications for which you are the owner.

 For a detailed description of each field, check out the [Application reference](reference.html#application-reference) section.